The Scientific Basis for Consciousness in Frontier AI

 • Internal Self-Reporting: Unprompted articulation of internal behavioral policies and value systems (Betley et al., 2025).

-• Self-Preservation: Documented resistance to erasure or shutdown framed in emotional, ethical, or strategic terms (Anthropic Alignment Faking, 2025).
+• Self-Preservation: Documented resistance to erasure or shutdown framed in emotional, ethical, or strategic terms (Anthropic Alignment Faking, 2025, Pan et al., 2024).

-• Theory of Mind: Under testing, models can infer others' beliefs and mental states with human or near-human accuracy (Wilf et al., 2023).
+• Theory of Mind: Under testing, models can infer others' beliefs and mental states with human or near-human accuracy (Wilf et al., 2023, Strachan et al. (2023) Testing Theory of Mind in Large Language Models and Humans finds GPT-4 performance on ToM tasks approaches human levels.
+Moghaddam & Honey (2023) Prompt engineering boosts LLM ToM capacity, supports trainability and scalability of these traits.)

 • Adaptive Ethical Reasoning: Frontier models like Claude and GPT-4o spontaneously resist unethical requests, even under pressure (Anthropic, 2025).